alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 If something goes wrong during the initialization or execution states, the `CleanUpOnError` step will be executed.
 All versions and alises will be deleted as expected (the same happens in the `Cleaner` step).

+### Retry policy

+The executor will retry twice in case any invocation fails.
+This is helpful in case of execution timeouts or memory errors.
+You will find the failed execution's stack trace in the `CleanUpOnError` state input.

 ### How do I know which executor failed and why?

 You can inspect the "Execution event history" and look for the corresponding `TaskStateAborted` event type.